kartikganesh/Congestion-Control-in-SDN/README.md

 sh ovs-ofctl dump-flows s4

-10. Perform iperf tests at h1 and h4 with udp and other posrt numbers to see how different traffic is diverted.
+Perform iperf tests at h1 and h4 with udp and other port numbers to see how different traffic is diverted.
+Type the above after the iperf is performed to noctice how the traffic is diverted.